daronphang/programming-resources/architectures/data-systems/transactions/serializability/strict.md

+## Strict serializability

+To add a real-time requirement on the order of transactions, strict serializability is required.
+This level combines serializability with the real-time guarantees that linearizability provides so that when a transaction completes, its side effects become immediately visible to all future transactions.

+Strict serializability is slow as it requires coordination, which creates contention in the system. s a result, there are many different isolation levels that are simpler to implement and also perform better.

 ## 2PL (Two-Phase Locking)

-Only widely used algorithm for serializability in databases (pessimistic concurrency control mechanism).
+Only widely used algorithm for serializability in databases (**pessimistic** concurrency control mechanism).

 Locks are often used to prevent dirty writes, and this algorithm makes lock requirements much stronger: several transactions are allowed to concurrently read the same object as long as nobody is writing to it.

-In 2PL, writers block other writers and readers, and vice versa.
-Used in MySQL and SQL Server.
+2PL is used in MySQL and SQL Server.
 As 2PL provides serializability, it protects against all the race conditions including lost updates and write skew.

+### Locks

+2PL has two types of locks:

+- **Read lock (shared lock)**: Can be shared by multiple transactions, but blocks transactions trying to acquire a write lock
+- **Write lock (exclusive lock)**: Can be acquired by a single transaction, and blocks any transaction trying to acquire either a read or write lock on the data item

 ### Phases

 1. **Growing Phase**: New locks on data items may be acquired but none can be released
 2. **Shrinking Phase**: Existing locks may be released but no new locks can be acquired

-### Locks

-- **Shared Lock**: Data can only be read when a shared lock is applied
-- **Exclusive Lock**: Data can be read/written
+If these rules are obeyed, it can be formally proven that the protocol guarantees serializability.

 ### Implementation